DEVANSH-KUMAR-SINGH/AtliQ-Hardwares-Excel-Reports-and-Essential-Tools/README.md

 - [x]	Designing user-centric reports with empathy in mind.
 - [x]	Optimization of report generation through meticulous fine-tuning.
 - [x]	Developing a systematic approach to devising a report building plan.# Excel-Projects
+- [x]	This project also builds understanding of the **Information Technology (IT) business domain**, particularly how technology companies operate across computer hardware and its delivery, printing solutions, and enterprise technology products.